Mechanically concealed holes: Continuum elasticity solution

-\textit{Derivation of the mechanical solution for a shelled hole.} We address the situation in polar coordinates.
+We address the situation in polar coordinates.
 Our coordinate system is centered in the hole, see Fig.~\ref{fig:geometry}.
 The hole has a radius $a$, while the surrounding shell of inner radius $a$ is of outer radius $b>a$.
 While the shell is of shear modulus $\mu^\mathrm{i}$ and Poisson ratio $\nu^\mathrm{i}$, the corresponding parameters of the surrounding elastic material are $\mu^\mathrm{o}$ and $\nu^\mathrm{o}$.
 Here and in the following, superscript ``i'' indicates the ``inner'' elastic material (shell), while ``o'' denotes the ``outer'' elastic material.

 Since we consider uniform loading, the stress tensor at infinite distance from the hole can be denoted as $\bm{\sigma}(r\rightarrow\infty)=-P\mathbf{I}$, where $P>0$.
 In this circularly symmetric situation, for linearly elastic systems, there is no angular dependence of the results on the polar angle $\varphi$.
 Thus, from all possible terms contributing to the stress function $F$ that satisfy Eq.~(\ref{eq:biharmonic}) \cite{michell1899direct}, we retain only those that do not imply any dependence on $\varphi$ in the physical solution.
 We formulate the stress function separately for the inner and outer regions,